0xC0DE666/xai-sdk/README.md

 # xAI SDK

-A comprehensive Rust SDK for xAI's API, providing type-safe gRPC clients for all xAI services including Grok language models, embeddings, image generation, and more.
+A Rust SDK for xAI's API, providing type-safe gRPC clients for all xAI services including Grok language models, embeddings, image generation, and more.

 ## Features